costlocker/costlocker.github.io/_drafts/import-projects-to-costlocker.md

 }
 ```

-## People costs
+## Personnel costs

 You can define an activity, a person and a task.
-But we recommend to create just _leafs_.
+We recommend to create just _leafs_ though.
-Activity budget is aggregation of person budgets.
-Person budget is aggregation of tasks.
+Activity budget represents an aggregation of personal budgets.
+The personal budget is an aggregation of tasks.
-So you can just create the leaf and activity/person is upserted.
+This way, you can just create the leaf and the activity/person is upserted.

 ### Activity

-Every activity has name and hourly rate.
-Existing client rate is used if `hourly_rate` is missing.
+Every activity has a name and an hourly rate.
+The existing client rate is used if the `hourly_rate` is missing.
-Zero rate is used, if you create a new activity without hourly rate.
+If you create a new activity without an hourly rate, zero rate is used.

 ```json
 {